-Your first line of defense is to have the following restrictions placed in your Court Order.
-You can request that the order include provision or stipulations that the other parent cannot take the children out of the state, or Country, or if you can demonstrate that the other parent is not trustworthy and a flight risk you may request that they only be allowed supervised visitation.
+Your first line of defense is to obtain a custody order from the court and follow it.
+Having the following restrictions placed in the Court Order will provide clear, legal boundaries.
+You can request that the order include provisions or stipulations that the other parent cannot take the children out of the state, or Country.
+If you can demonstrate that the other parent is not trustworthy and a flight risk you may request that they only be allowed supervised visitation.

-If you are the custodial parent, make sure that school authorities, daycare personnel or anyone else that is charge of care or control of your child, has a copy of the custody orders.
-They can be given explicit instructions not to release the child or any records of the child to the non-custodial parent.
+If you are the custodial parent make sure that school authorities, daycare personnel, and anyone else who is in-charge of care or control of your child has a certified copy of the Custody Order.
+They can also be given explicit instructions not to release the child, or any records/information regarding the child, to the non-custodial parent.